krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_06_Debug_Module.md

-## Lab 6 - Improving Troubleshooting with the debug module
+# Lab 6 - Improving Troubleshooting with the debug module

 ### Task 1 - Debugging Variables

 This lab highlights the use of the `debug` module.
-It offers you the ability to "print" variables to the terminal often very helpful for verifying what a variable is set to.
-As you can see from the last lab, you can see variables can be defined in many locations in the inventory file, e.g. same variable for different groups.
+It offers you the ability to "print" variables to the terminal, which is often very helpful for verifying what a variable is set to.
+As you can see from the last lab, you can see that variables can be defined in many locations in the inventory file, e.g. same variable for different groups.

 Let's review a few ways the `debug` module helps with troubleshooting.